 - ½ cup arrowroot powder

 - 1 tsp chamomile or calendula flowers, powdered in the blender or food processor, or a few drops of chamomile essential oil

 Powder the chamomile or calendula (if using).
 Mix with the arrowroot powder and store in a shaker for easy use.

 5. Baby Wash

 Easy Living Mom serves up this easy baby wash recipe, a great eco-friendly homemade alternative to harsh detergent-based cleansers.
 It a perfectly green method of getting baby squeaky clean.

-- ¼ cup liquid baby mild castile soap (I like cult-classic Dr. Bronner’s)
+- ¼ cup liquid baby mild Castile soap (I like Dr. Bronner’s)